minimuscle/shop-app/README.md

 The current roadmap for development is outline below, these are all the features I want to add to this tool, and are not in any particular order:

 1. ~~Create the Shop~~
-2. Create the ability to add items though app
+2. ~~Create the ability to add items though app~~
+3. Create the cart
-3. Create an admin dashboard
+4. Create an admin dashboard
-4. Create the ability to edit items / delete / app through dashboard
+5. Create the ability to edit items / delete / app through dashboard
-5. Create statistics for purchases
+6. Create statistics for purchases
-6. Add paypal / stripe / other support
+7. Add paypal / stripe / other support
-7. Add support for payment via google pay
+8. Add support for payment via google pay
-8. Notification system when stock is low
+9. Notification system when stock is low
-9. Add support for login-only store items
+10. Add support for login-only store items

 There is still much to do, so please bear with me while I develop this.
 Feel free to add any other ideas in the `suggestion` tags.
 I'll read them all.